group PUPPY classes

 Small group sizes

-Classes will never have more than 5 dogs in them to ensure everyone gets some one-on-one time and feedback from the instructor.
+Classes will never have more than 5 dogs/families in them to ensure everyone gets some one-on-one time and feedback from the instructor.
+Stations include water, barriers, shelves, and coat hooks.

 -